 The North College Avenue MAX route will need to cross two freight rail lines in order to connect the Downtown Transit Center with the north end of North College Avenue.
+MAX on Mason Street already crosses the rail twice: once when turning around north of the Downtown Transit Center and a second time in the southbound direction at Laurel Street.
 The rail crossings will impact the route's reliability at certain times as the bus must wait for the trains to pass through.
 This is likely to cause the bus to run behind schedule.
 Rail crossings will be a challenge for the North College MAX route regardless but interlining with MAX on Mason Street will bring this challenge to the Mason Street service where it is not currently an issue.
 Rather than just the North College area occasionally experiencing these delays, the railroad crossings have the potential to impact the reliability of the entire interlined route.